-This 6-ingredient banana bread recipe will never give you up, let you down, run around or desert you.
+This simple banana bread recipe will never give you up, let you down, run around or desert (dessert?) you.
 It’s super easy to make and even easier to adapt.

 The recipe itself is beautiful in its simplicity: Six ingredients, mixed together in a bowl, then baked for exactly 1 hour and 10 minutes.
 No more, no less.

 If you're a beginner baker, this is an ideal recipe to familiarize yourself with.
 It's endlessly customizable and incredibly forgiving.
 Start with those key six ingredients, and from there you can experiment to your hearts content.

 🧂 Ingredient Notes

 As promised, just 6 ingredients!
 These are very easy to find in just about any grocery store.
 See recipe card for quantities.

 - Brown bananas - The ideal bananas for banana bread are the ones you bought to eat for breakfast but forgot about on your counter for a week (or more).
 The bananas should be brown and slightly mushy, but not deeply bruised and definitely not moldy.
 Some recipes call for you to mash your bananas in advance but I've found that this recipe works best when you just toss whole banana chunks right into your mixer and let the paddle do the hard work of breaking them down.
 See PRACTICAL TIPS below for how to speed up the browning process.

 - All-purpose flour - Nothing fancy!
 I use King Arthur Baking's Unbleached All-Purpose Flour.